Buddha-like mindset: Origins

 The neologism "Buddha-like" or "foxi" (佛系) was used for the first time in a 2014 issue of the Japanese women's fashion magazine Non-no. In 2006, the writer Maki Fukasawa coined the term herbivore men, which is a precursor to "foxi".
-Herbivore men have the qualities of being not only refined, frugal, quiet, and gentle but also unambitious, depressed, and pessimistic.
+Herbivore men have the qualities of being refined, frugal, quiet, and gentle but also unambitious, depressed, and pessimistic.
 Disinterested in accumulating material possessions and wealth, herbivore men do not care about forming relationships with women or having sex.
 They prefer spending time on their interests and with family.

 Non-no said that eight years following the coining of herbivore men, Japanese men have progressed into Buddha-like men (佛系男).
 Japanese commentators said the men's evolution to Buddha-like happened for multiple reasons, including Japan's economic weaknesses.
 A substantial number of men in their 20s and 30s live with their parents, who take care of them like children.
 This causes the men to not try creating their own family as that would entail taking risks like courting and being rejected by women.
 As Japan's patriarchal society is gradually being dismantled, women, after having developed stronger personalities, have become hard for men to manage, commentators say.

 Men, who think it is unnecessary to have girlfriends, have grown to liking being by themselves.
 Buddha-like men live by the maxim that "Interest is the most important".
 Not wanting to spend time worrying about other people, these men enjoy being alone and doing things on their own schedule.
 Considering romantic relationships to be troublesome, Buddha-like men do not need girlfriends and find it exhausting to interact with women.

 Whereas herbivore men did not care about love or sex, Buddha-like men have evolved into being like monks who isolate themselves from women.
 Their behaviour is like the character Gautama Buddha in the Japanese comedy manga series Saint Young Men.
 The phrase was used in the context of the otaku subculture to discuss men disinterested in having relationships with women and who were spending all their time on their career or hobbies.